brandlewco/jesserieser.com/content/_index.md

 cover_image: https://d1sf55qlb7p6hz.cloudfront.net/phoenix-cover-3.jpg
 feature_logo: https://d1sf55qlb7p6hz.cloudfront.net/logo-amtrak-8.png
 feature_cover: https://d1sf55qlb7p6hz.cloudfront.net/timeGC-5.jpg
-feature_description: "Welcome!  \nHere in _Selected Works_ you will find a brief yet representative experience of my personal photographic art works and client commissions.
+feature_description: 'Here in _Selected Works_ you will find handpicked photographic art works and client commissions that reflect both my unique style of light and color as I explore themes of the uniquely American experience.
+A bit about navigation:
-  It reflects both my unique style of light and color as I explore themes of the uniquely American experience.
-A bit about navigation: If you aren’t in a rush, head over to _All Works;_ if looking for something specific, give the category filter a spin."
+  If you aren’t in a rush, head over to _All Works;_ if looking for something specific, give the category filter a spin.'
 navigation_theme: white
 row_alignment: between
 selected_works_theme: